 Microbreweries have also established a strong presence in the Pacific Northwest.
 In addition to the well known Redhook and Pyramid, Washington state has more than 100 craft breweries.

 A Day in the Life of an R1 on the Inpatient Medical Service

 6:30–7:30 a.m. – Team sign-out

 The day team consists of two interns and one senior resident in addition to medical students.
 Every morning, they meet together to get sign-out from the overnight team of one senior resident and one intern.
 Throughout the inpatient month, the intern builds sign-out skills, ultimately taking the lead during this time.

-At morning report, the chief residents lead residents and attendings in review and discussion of an interesting case from the wards.
-On Friday morning, the night team presents a patient they admitted that week.
+At morning report, the chief residents lead residents and attendings in review and discussion of an interesting case.
+Strong faculty presence makes this interactive educational conference a resident favorite.

-After completing prerounding, interns review new findings and refine their assessment and plan with their senior resident.
-The numerous accessible computer work stations allow for easy review of laboratory data in the electronic medical record and radiology on the PACS system.
+After completing pre-rounding, interns review new findings and refine their assessment and plan with their senior resident.
+The numerous accessible computer work stations allow for easy review of laboratory data and imaging.

 Each team rounds with general pediatric and subspecialty attendings.
-Patients and their families, nurses and social workers join the medical team to plan care for the patient.
+Patients and their families, nurses, pharmacists and social workers join the medical team to plan care for the patient.
 Teaching by the senior resident and the attending is an important part of rounds.
-The team coordinator facilitates rounds and performs administrative duties for the team throughout the morning.
+The team coordinator facilitates rounds and performs administrative duties such as PCP follow-up for the team throughout the morning.

 12:30–1:15 p.m. – Noon Conference (Monday, Tuesday, Wednesday, Friday)

 Faculty members from various disciplines present topics in a variety of formats.
 Lunch is provided.
 Evaluations are collected in order to improve the following year's curriculum.